 Clearing and paying off debt

-Dealing with debt, and eventually clearing debt, can be difficult and you might be looking for ways to get rid of your debt.
-The best way to pay off debt will be different for everyone as it depends on which ways work for you and your situation.
+Dealing with, and eventually clearing debt, can be a difficult process, and you might be looking for different ways to get rid of your debt.
+It’s important to remember that the best way to pay off debt will be different for everyone as it depends on what works for you and your situation.

 In this guide, we’ll cover:

-This content is intended to be an impartial guide about clearing and paying off debt.
-Lowell Financial Ltd do not provide financial advice, you can find out about organisations you can contact for guidance throughout the piece and at the bottom.
+This content is intended to be an impartial guide regarding clearing and paying off debt.
+Lowell Financial Ltd does not offer financial advice.
+You can find out more about the organisations you can contact in our guide on debt help and support.

-Working out which debts to pay off first
+Working out which debt to pay off first

 When working towards clearing your debt, if you’ve got more than one debt in your name then one of the first steps is usually working out which of them to deal with and pay off first.
 If you need help figuring out which debts to pay off first you can contact organisations like Citizens Advice and StepChange.

-This is particularly helpful if you’re finding it difficult to keep on top of your debt repayments, wondering how to get rid of debt, and perhaps even think you might have problem debt.
+This is particularly helpful if you’re finding it difficult to keep on top of your debt repayments, wondering how to get rid of debt, or perhaps even think you might have problem debt.

 Dealing with priority debts